-DISCLOSURE: This publication contains general information only and eShares, Inc. dba Carta, Inc. (“Carta”) is not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
+DISCLOSURE: This communication is on behalf of eShares, Inc. d/b/a Carta, Inc. (“Carta”).
+This communication is for informational purposes only, and contains general information only.
+Carta is not, by means of this communication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
 Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Carta does not assume any liability for reliance on the information provided herein.

 ©2020–2022 eShares Inc., d/b/a Carta Inc. (“Carta”).
 All rights reserved.
 Reproduction prohibited.